 - Have you ever felt upset after work?

 It’s these kinds of questions leaders should be asking themselves and their employees to improve wellbeing while working remotely.
-If creating healthier, happier employees is important to leaders, understanding the problems and areas for improvement should be the first step in managing remote employee wellbeing. 💚
+If creating healthier, happier employees is important to leaders, openness at work must be taken seriously.
+It's about understanding the problems and areas for improvement in managing remote employee wellbeing. 💚

 Consider an employee wellbeing platform